Optimization on Weak Riemannian Manifolds: Preliminaries

+(where we identify the tangent bundle using standard arguments as in \cite[Chapter 2]{Sch23}).
+Further, for the case $K=\mathbb{S}^1$, one also considers a reparametrization invariant version of the $L^2$-metric

+It is not hard to see (cf. \cite[Chapter 4 and 5]{Sch23}) that these mappings yield weak Riemannian metrics.
+Since strong Riemannian metrics can only exist on Hilbert manifolds (cf. Lemma \ref{definition:alternative strong Riemannian manifold}), $C^\infty (K,\Omega)$ with the above metrics can not be a strong Riemannian manifold. \end{example}

-such that $g_p$ is symmetric, bilinear on $T_p M \times T_p M$, and $g_p(v,v) \geq 0$ with equality iff $v = 0$.
-If the topology on $(T_p M, g_p)$ coincides with the subspace topology of $T_p M \subset TM$, then $g$ is \emph{strong}.
-We then call $(M, g)$ a \emph{weak/strong Riemannian manifold}. \end{definition} Since we operate beyond the Banach setting, there is no natural norm on the spaces we consider.
+Since we operate beyond the Banach setting, there is no natural norm on the spaces we consider.
 Although the inner products induce norms, these do not generate the natural topology, and in particular, the spaces are not complete with respect to these norms. \begin{remark} To avoid confusion, we write $\vvvert v \vvvert _p := \sqrt{g_p(v,v)}$ for the norm on $T_pM$ induced by the inner product $g_p$, which need not be complete, and $\|v\|$ for a Banach norm, if we are working in the Banach case. \end{remark} To facilitate Riemannian optimization in our setting, we introduce: \begin{definition}[Riemannian Gradient] Let $(M,g)$ be a weak Riemannian $C^1$-manifold and $f \colon M \to \mathbb{R}$ a $C^1$-map.
 A vector field $\nabla f$ satisfying

 is the \emph{Riemannian gradient} of $f$. \end{definition}

 \begin{definition}[Riemannian Hessian] Let $(M,g)$ be a $C^2$-manifold with first-order\footnote{a connection is first order if its value at a point depends at most on the $1$-jets of the sections at the point.
 See Remark \ref{rem:fo-connection}.
 Every connection on a finite dimensional manifold is of first order.} Levi--Civita connection $\nabla$, and $f \colon M \to \mathbb{R}$ a $C^2$-function with Riemannian gradient $\nabla f$.
 The \emph{Riemannian Hessian} of $f$ at $p$ is the map